fabrizi0rigodanz0/Airbnb_ML_Project/README.md

 # Airbnb Price Prediction Model

+## Introduction
+Airbnb Pricing Inc. embarked on a mission to enhance pricing strategies for Airbnb hosts in New York City by leveraging advanced machine learning techniques.
+This project, stemming from a comprehensive study, offers precise, data-driven pricing recommendations to optimize Airbnb listing prices.

 ## Project Overview
-This project aims to develop a machine learning model capable of predicting Airbnb listing prices in New York City based on a variety of listing features.
-Our goal is to enable hosts to set competitive and fair prices for their properties by providing accurate price predictions.
+Our aim is to empower Airbnb hosts to set competitive and equitable prices for their properties.
+Utilizing a dataset of over 100,000 unique Airbnb listings, we've developed a model that identifies key price influencers, enabling hosts to make informed pricing decisions based on a variety of listing features.

 ## Dataset Description
 The dataset is a curated sample focusing on Airbnb listings in New York City.
 It encompasses a wide range of information, including host details, property characteristics, location data, and reviews.
 The dataset used in this project is taken from Kaggle: